Common Mistakes That Slow Down Framer Sites (2026)

 7. Rapid-Fire Checklist of Mistakes to Avoid

-Even with careful site optimisation, it’s easy to overlook critical speed factors.
+Even with careful site optimization, it’s easy to overlook critical speed factors.
 Before launching or updating your Framer website, use this quick-reference checklist to catch performance bottlenecks.

-✅ Design for mobile: Ensure mobile breakpoints are fully optimised.
+Design for mobile: Ensure mobile breakpoints are fully optimized.

-✅ Implement speed optimisation techniques: Continuously refine animations, scripts, and images to maintain fast load times.
+Implement speed optimization techniques: Continuously refine animations, scripts, and images to maintain fast load times.

 Written By